 After the regular season resumed in late August, the MLS executed its full playoffs and awarded the 2020 MLS Cup in mid-December.
 Despite its low seed, Nashville SC made a surprising deep run in the playoffs, but fell in the Conference semi-finals agains Columbus.

 The first Tennessee online sportsbooks also went live in 2020, which means you can now bet on MLS and Nashville SC in Tennessee throughout the season.
 Read on to find out more about Nashville SC for the 2021 season and beyond, including everything you need to know about betting on Tennessee’s only MLS franchise.

 During the MLS season, you’ll find live Nashville SC game odds at top Tennessee online sportsbooks right here.
-Check back in when the 2021 MLS season begins as expected in early March.
+Click on any odds to go directly to the online sportsbooks and make your bets.

 Betting on pro soccer, the MLS, and Nashville SC games with TN online sportsbooks is a lot like betting on other sports.
 It all starts with three simple steps: